- This event has passed.

-Throughout this fast-paced, story-filled presentation, Dr. Ungar will use examples from his work with individuals and families facing challenges big and small.
-He’ll explore a dozen of the most important factors that contribute to the resilience of individuals and their communities.
+Throughout this fast-paced, story-filled presentation, Dr. Ungar uses examples from his work with individuals and families facing challenges big and small.
+He explores a dozen of the most important factors that contribute to the resilience of individuals and their communities.

-Dr. Ungar will end with ideas for how individuals, families, employers, and communities can make resilience-promoting resources more available and accessible to everyone.
+Dr. Ungar ends the webinar with ideas for how individuals, families, employers, and communities can make resilience-promoting resources more available and accessible to everyone.